Tips for Parents shooting sports

 Know the game—You need to understand the rules and what the point of the game is all about.
 This knowledge will help you locate the best place to capture those peak game moments.

 Subscribe to sports magazines—Almost every sport has magazines with good examples of great images.
-Be familiar with what the standard shots are for the sport.
+Be familiar with the standard shots in the sport.

 Nikon D4, Sigma 120-300mm ƒ/2.8 with Sigma 1.4 converter, ISO 640, ƒ/5.6, 1/2000.
 Note that even though this is an exciting moment, it does not compare to all the other photos here because it is loose.